dendronhq/dendron-site/vault/dendron.release.changelog.0-3-x.md

 ### House Cleaning

--   remove legacy note references, use [[doctor|dendron.topic.commands#actions]] with `oldNoteRefToNew` to convert your old note references
+-   remove legacy note references, use [[doctor|dendron.ref.commands#actions]] with `oldNoteRefToNew` to convert your old note references

 ## 0.36.2